Minimally Invasive Solutions for Enlarged Prostate (BPH)

 Lifestyle changes to stay near bathrooms

-Prostatic artery embolization is a non-surgical, minimally invasive procedure performed by an interventional radiologist.
-The procedure works by blocking the blood flow to the prostate gland, causing it to shrink over time and making it easier for the patient to urinate.
+The procedure works by blocking blood flow to the prostate, causing it to shrink over time and alleviating urinary symptoms.

 PAE is designed to:

-Be minimally invasive.
-It’s performed by inserting a tiny catheter in the groin or wrist
+Be minimally invasive, employing a tiny spaghetti-like catheter inserted into an artery in the groin or wrist and threaded to the prostatic artery.

-Targeting Prostate Arteries: The catheter is guided through the blood vessels to reach the arteries that supply blood to the prostate.
+Targeting Prostatic Arteries: The catheter is guided through the blood vessels to reach the arteries that supply blood to the prostate.

-Embolic Agent Injection: Tiny particles (embolic agents) are injected through the catheter into the prostate arteries.
-These particles block the blood flow to the prostate.
+Particle Injection: Tiny particles (embolic agents) are injected into the prostatic arteries.
+These particles block blood flow to the prostate.

 Prostate Shrinkage: The reduced blood supply causes the prostate to shrink, relieving pressure on the urethra and improving urinary symptoms.

-Outpatient Procedure: PAE is typically an outpatient procedure, meaning you can usually go home the same day.
+Outpatient Procedure: PAE is typically performed outpatient, meaning you can usually go home the same day.

 Explore Your BPH Treatment Options